 Note: Recordings will not be accepted via mail or email for this program.
 Recordings must be submitted online through the “Fall Slideroom portal” by the December 1st deadline.
 Please see the “Prescreen Recording” section below for repertoire requirements for this submission.
 Any application not complete by December 1 may be removed from consideration.

-To access the Fall Slideroom portal to submit your recording click on the following link:
+For instructions on how to access the Fall Slideroom portal to submit your recording click HERE

 For all applicants who are approved for an audition after the prescreen review, a live audition is required.
 No student will be admitted to the ARTD program who has not performed a live audition.
 The live audition will be conducted in two rounds.
 Both rounds of the live audition will take place sometime between January 25 and 28, 2014.
 Applicants invited to the live Artist Diploma audition must plan to be available for both rounds of the live audition at any time between 9am and 10pm on these four dates.
 The first round of the live audition will be performed by each applicant for the faculty of his/her specific program of study (e.g., violin applicants will perform for the strings faculty, piano applicants will perform for the keyboard faculty).
 The faculty will determine from that first round whether to advance the applicant to the second round of the live audition.
 Only applicants who are advanced from the first round will perform in the second round.
 Applicants will be notified in person of the first round decision as soon as possible after the first round audition is completed.
 Any applicant not advanced to the second round will be denied admission to the Artist Diploma program.
 The second and final round of the live audition will be performed for a representative panel from a range of performance disciplines.
 This panel will make the final decision regarding admission to the Artist Diploma program.
 These final decisions will be issued to the applicants by mail after the auditions are completed.